ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 which has to be canted off about two
 feet toward the east, just where some
 large loose stones jut out in the most
-disagreeable manner.
+disagrecable manner.
 Here five more
-frames have been fixed to keep these
+frames have boen fixed to keep these
 stones steady.
 On peering down from this
 ledge one sees the Sanctuary wall, with
 its projecting courses, until they are lost